aybehrouz/argennon/gfm/avm.md

 If we consider a proper vertex coloring of ![equation](https://latex.codecogs.com/gif.latex?\inline&space;G), every color class will give us an independent set of transactions which can be validated concurrently.
 To achieve the highest parallelization, we need to color ![equation](https://latex.codecogs.com/gif.latex?\inline&space;G) with minimum number of colors.
-Thus, the chromatic number of the memory dependency graph shows how good a transaction set could be run concurrently.
+Thus, the *chromatic number* of the memory dependency graph shows how good a transaction set could be run concurrently.

 Graph coloring is computationally NP-hard.
 However, in our use case we don’t need to necessarily find an optimal solution.
 An approximate greedy algorithm will perform well enough in most circumstances.
-The block proposer is responsible for solving the graph coloring problem anda proposed block must determine the independent sets of transactions which can be run in parallel safely.
+The block proposer is the one who is responsible for solving the graph coloring problem and a proposed block must determine the independent sets of transactions which can be run in parallel safely.
 Since with better parallelization a block can contain more transactions, a proposer is incentivized enough to find a good graph coloring.